 I’m not gonna lie, getting these incredible snow conditions so close to Athens requires at least a little bit of luck.
 Mount Parnitha usually only gets a couple of weeks of snow each year but when it happens, it is pure magic.

 And the best thing?
-Mount Parnitha lies only a 30 minutes drive away from the city center and with a dash of creativity can be reached by the Athenian public transport as well!
+Mount Parnitha lies only a 30-minute drive away from the city center and with a dash of creativity can be reached by Athenian public transport as well!

 #2 Mount Chelmos